1

 loop {

 // Back at the beginning, we can return.
+Note that we return the root state.

 if previous_node == node {

-return node_state;
+return root_state;

 }